kfit-dev/dynamic-singer/README.md

 tap | prometheus | target | prometheus
 ```

 But `prometheus` need to understand the pipe.
 And nobody got time for that.
-Do not worry, by default dynamic-singer already enable prometheus exporter.
-Dynamic singer captures,
+Do not worry, by default dynamic-singer already enable prometheus exporter. dynamic-singer captures,

 1. output rates from tap
 2. data size from tap